 Be guided by your own powers of observation, as in any learning process, and if in doubt, ask.
 With discretion.
 With respect.

 Being successful at work comes down to some of the basic rules we learn in grade school.
 Be respectful, use your words, and be polite.

 NetAcad Advantage Reading Note: There are many ways to ensure you are successful at work, it is not one simple magic combination.
 One key aspect of success is how emotionally intelligent you are, learn advice on how to improve your EQ.
 Studies indicate that more than your IQ your EQ will determine how well you do in the workplace.

-We also have a webinar series that dives into different areas of EQ, watch the recordings and get started on becoming more emotionally intelligent today.
+We also have a webinar session that dives into different areas of EQ, watch the recording and get started on becoming more emotionally intelligent today.